LordDashMe/github-contribution-stats/README.md

 ## Layout Customization

-- @TODO: Currently on going development, we will unlock the layout depending on what we like.
+- This features will be release soon.
+We will unlock the layout customization depending on what you like.

 ## License